-This study aims to local people's perception towards tourism in Pokhara Valley.
+This study aims to examine local people's perceptions of tourism in the Pokhara Valley.
 Support for tourism development is analyzed using a variety of criteria.
-Four factors support for tourism are cultural impact, economic impact, environmental impact, social impact [68].
-Various theories and models have been reviewed to finalize conceptual model.
-Data analysis methods included descriptive analysis, and inferential analysis based on various latent constructs.
-KOBO toolbox, Microsoft Excel and SMART PLS 4.0 were used for data collection, descriptive analysis and inferential analysis respectively.
-All Hypotheses (i.e., H1, H2, H3 and H4 are accepted as their p-values are less than 0.05.
+Four factors support tourism: cultural impact, economic impact, environmental impact, and social impact [68].
+Various theories and models have been reviewed to finalize the conceptual model.
+Data analysis methods included descriptive analysis and inferential analysis based on various latent constructs.
+KOBO Toolbox, Microsoft Excel, and SMART PLS 4.0 were used for data collection, descriptive analysis, and inferential analysis, respectively.
+All hypotheses (i.e., H1, H2, H3, and H4) are accepted as their p-values are less than 0.05.

-The first hypothesis (H1) claims that cultural impact has a significant relationship between support for tourism development.
-With p-value of 0.000 and a beta coefficient of 0.144, the study revealed this hypothesis was supported.
-Similar to the study conducted by Devkota et al. [9] found that cultural impact support for tourism development.
+The first hypothesis (H1) claims that cultural impact has a significant relationship with support for tourism development.
+With a p-value of 0.000 and a beta coefficient of 0.144, the study revealed that this hypothesis was supported.
+Similar to the study conducted by Devkota et al. [9], cultural impact supports tourism development.
 Tourism has significant sociocultural impacts on destination communities, causing changes in value systems, behavior patterns, community structures, lifestyles, and the quality of life of local residents.
 Positive sociocultural impacts include improvements in social services, transportation and recreation facilities, and cross-cultural communication.
 This leads to an improvement in residents' quality of life, employment opportunities, and upgrading existing facilities.

-The second hypothesis (H2) claims that economic impact has a significant relationship between support for tourism development.
-With p-value of 0.000 and a beta coefficient of 0.931, the study discovered this hypothesis was supported.
+The second hypothesis (H2) claims that economic impact has a significant relationship with support for tourism development.
+With a p-value of 0.000 and a beta coefficient of 0.931, the study discovered that this hypothesis was supported.
 The economic impacts of tourism include creating more employment opportunities and attracting more investment and business opportunities for the local market [40].

-The third hypothesis (H3) claimed that environmental impact had a significant relationship between support for tourism development.
-With a p value of 0.000 and beta coefficient of 0.133.
-The study revealed this hypothesis was also supported.
-Similar to the study conducted by Kharel et al. [42], environmental impacts of tourism, residents are often subject to changes to the local environment due to tourism development activities such as the deterioration of natural resources, increased litter and waste, and traffic congestion.
+The third hypothesis (H3) claimed that environmental impact had a significant relationship with support for tourism development.
+With a p value of 0.000 and a beta coefficient of 0.133.
+The study revealed that this hypothesis was also supported.
+Similar to the study conducted by Kharel et al. [42], due to the environmental impacts of tourism, residents are often subject to changes to the local environment due to tourism development activities such as the deterioration of natural resources, increased litter and waste, and traffic congestion.

-The fourth hypothesis (H4) claimed that social impacts had significant relationship between supports for tourism development.
-With p value of 0.000 and beta coefficient of 0.497, the study discovered this hypothetical was supported.
-Similar to the study conducted by Rasoolimanesh et al. [31], Tourism has significant social and cultural impacts, affecting value systems, morals, individual behavior, family relationships, collective lifestyles, creative expressions, traditional ceremonies, and community organization.
+The fourth hypothesis (H4) claimed that social impacts had a significant relationship with support for tourism development.
+With a p value of 0.000 and a beta coefficient of 0.497, the study discovered that this hypothetical was supported.
+Similar to the study conducted by Rasoolimanesh et al. [31], tourism has significant social and cultural impacts, affecting value systems, morals, individual behavior, family relationships, collective lifestyles, creative expressions, traditional ceremonies, and community organization.

 The results show that there are various influencing elements that have an impact on tourism development in Pokhara.
-Additionally, it provides information that local people perception is positive which helps tourism development.
-As the study is based on the principle of social exchange theory and results of hypotheses testing also confirms SET is a appropriate theory for the investigation.
+Additionally, it provides information that local people's perceptions are positive, which helps tourism development.
+The study is based on the principle of social exchange theory, and the results of hypothesis testing also confirm that SET is an appropriate theory for the investigation.